-Its headquarters are located in downtown San Francisco, California -- but Twitter is a truly global phenomenon.
+The company's headquarters are located in downtown San Francisco, California -- but Twitter is a truly global phenomenon.
 In its short life, the site's popularity has soared and its user base has grown exponentially.

 Large news and media companies such as the BBC, CNN, and the New York Times regularly use the service to distribute and promote content, while Twitter also allows even the most remote or isolated individuals to get their message out.
-The company recently rolled out an alert system for emergencies and disasters.

 Twitter generates 85% of its revenue from the sale of advertising (and most of that is from mobile advertising), with the remaining 15% coming from data licensing arrangements.